PHYS1211 Energy and Environmental Physics

 3 x 1 hour lectures, 1 x 2 hour laboratory period

-Students MUST pass each assessment component of the course, as well as completing ALL laboratory exercises, projects and quizzes in order to pass the course.
+Students MUST complete each assessment component of the course, including final exam, all laboratory experiments, project (presentaion & report) and quizzes in order to finish the course.

 Laboratory Experiments and Projects